11 Ways to Handle Confrontation

 2. Feel, then deal.

 Take a few minutes to accept and process the feeling resulting from the adversity before fixing the problem.
 Writing a page in a journal to vent on paper or doing some tapping (also known as the emotional freedom technique) for a few minutes can help move the emotion out of the body.
-This allows a leader to approach the problem with wisdom and neutrality versus fear and adrenaline.
+This allows a leader to handle the confrontation with wisdom and neutrality versus fear and adrenaline.

 —Erin Weed, The Dig®

-3. Speak about it in person.
+3. Deal with confrontation in person.